KHHT (FM)

-KHHT (98.9 MHz) is a commercial FM radio station licensed to Mettler, California and serving the Bakersfield metropolitan area.
-It airs a rhythmic oldies radio format and is owned by Point Five LLC.
+KHHT (98.9 FM) is a commercial radio station licensed to Mettler, California, United States, and serving the Bakersfield metropolitan area.
+It airs a rhythmic oldies format and is owned by Point Five LLC.
 KHHT carries Point Five's "Old School Network" which is also heard on KOCP in Oxnard, California, and on KQIE in Redlands, California.

-KHHT is a Class A FM station with an effective radiated power (ERP) of 1,400 watts.
-The transmitter tower is off B Road in Mettler.
+The transmitter tower is located off of B Road in Mettler.